MohannedA/Kabab/README.md

 # Kabab app
 iOS app that implements MVVM architecture, and design patterns such as Repository pattern.
-The app contains an implementation of QR Scanner and usage of third-party libraries such as RealmSwift and SnapKit
+The app contains an implementation of QR Scanner and usage of third-party libraries such as RealmSwift and SnapKit.

 ## IMPORTANT  Notes
 * There are TODOs can be found written in the classes (some of them in the header comment).